Karauli district

-Karauli district is a district of the state of Rajasthan in western India.
-It is located in the Braj Bhoomi region.
+Karauli district is a district of the state of Rajasthan in western India. karauli district is located in the Braj Bhoomi region.
 The town of Karauli serves as the administrative headquarters of the district.
 Karauli district also comes under the Bharatpur Divisional Commissionerate.

 The population of Karuali district was 1,458,248 people in the 2011 Indian census, giving a population density of 264 PD/sqkm.

 Geography and location

 Karauli District encompasses an area of 5043 km2.
 It is bordered by Dholpur district to the east, Bharatpur district to the northeast, Dausa district to the north, and Sawai Madhopur district to the west.
 Karauli City is located 169 km from Gwalior, 114 km west of Agra and 158 km from the city of Jaipur.

 The Chambal River forms the southeastern boundary of the district with the state of Madhya Pradesh, around 5 km away from Mandrayal.
 Although most of Karauli district is composed of hills and valleys, there are no high mountains, with the highest having an elevation less than 450 m above sea level.

 The district also has a forest which covered an area of 172,459 ha in 2011, about 30% of the total geographical area of the district's 504,301 ha.